skip navigation

 monkey familybananas

-SINGULAR AGREEMENT PLURAL AGREEMENT
+SINGULAR AGREEMENT

 When a noun is followed by a modifying clause or phrase, make sure that the verb agrees with the noun being modified (and not the noun in the phrase or clause.)

-The monkey, George, is hiding. (appositive)
+The monkey, George, is hiding. (appositives)

 The monkey under the bananas is hiding(prepositional phrase)

 The silly looking monkey peeping out from under the bananas is hiding.
-(Participial Clauses 2)

 The family of monkeys is walking. (prepositional phrase)